vishalbalaji3/records-office/README.md

 ## Upcoming

-- Instructions on how to properly use the script
+- Instructions on how to properly use the script (WIP)